 There are skeletons banging on that closet door.
 Let ‘em out, Jeff.

 Johnny Mathis was a distinctive crooner.
 All the traditional MOR crooners of the late 50s/early 60s — the Sinatras and Ecksteins and Martins and Bennets and King Coles and Belafontes – were real, ordinary male Homo sapiens.
-Johnny Mathis was, is, will always be – how shall I put this when I no longer talk the talk of PC nuance? – other.
+Johnny Mathis was, is, will always be – how shall I put this when I no longer speak PC ? – other.

 His voice is freakishly sensuous and gooey.
 A vibrato that can whip cream.
 That did, actually.